Fachi3/LaravelBase/README.md

 # LaravelBase
-This is a base for proyects in laravel (exemple)
+This is a base for proyects in laravel (example)